What's What Of Horse Racing

 Race Type Description

 Group: Group 1, 2 and 3.
 The top class

 and the Arc are Group One races for example

 Listed: Just below group class.

-Rated Stakes: Valuable handicaps with a 10 to 14lb weight range.
+Rated Stakes: Valuable handicaps with a 10 to 14lb weight

 Conditions Stakes: Races for horses just below top class.